rlaager/docsis/README.txt

 1. Quick, how do I use this ?
 =============================

 This program can only be used from a command line.
-From a command prompt, type "docsis" - you should get the default help message.
+From a command prompt, type "docsis" and you will get the default help message.

 See doc/index.html for more information.